 Not your everyday cake.
-An elegant cake that screams chocolate which would be at home in the best restaurants or with your special family meals or parties.
-Easy enough to become your “signature” desert.
+An elegant cake that screams chocolate, which would be at home in the best restaurants or with your special family meals or parties.
+Easy enough to become your “signature” dessert.
 Just don’t tell them how easy it was.

 Last but not least, my personal favorite non-food post.